Distill Gold from Massive Ores: Bi-level Data Pruning towards Efficient Dataset Distillation: Related Work

 \section{Related Work}

-\textbf{Dataset Distillation.} Data-centric AI is an emerging and critical field that optimizes the datasets, including data curation~\cite{stonebraker2013data, miller2014big}, distribution shift and class-imbalance learning~\cite{openlongtail, LDAM, decouple, DLSA}, and data compression~\cite{compactness, diversity, DD, DC}.
-Among those, dataset distillation learns a smaller and more representative dataset from large dataset while maintaining the performance, which can be roughly classified into: 1) \textbf{Meta-Model Matching} aligns the transferability of real and synthetic data, by optimizing the empirical loss on the original dataset of models trained on the synthetic data.
-These methods usually adopt a bi-level optimization.
-In detail, Wang~\etal~\cite{DD} first propose the task of data distillation and use the meta-model matching framework for optimization.
-Nguyen~\etal~\cite{KIP} exploit kernel ridge regression to facilitate its inner optimization loop, and they further extend the method to infinite wide networks~\cite{KIP2}.
-Based on KIP, Zhou~\etal~\cite{FRePo} propose to separate the optimization of synthetic data/classifier and feature extractor.
-2) \textbf{Gradient Matching:} Zhao~\etal~\cite{DC} first propose gradient matching to align the gradients of the synthetic dataset with those of the real dataset.
-Zhao and Bilen~\cite{DSA} further improve it by performing the same image augmentations on both the real and synthetic data.
-3) \textbf{Distribution Matching:} Zhao and Bilen first propose a simple but effective method, distribution matching~\cite{DM}, to match the feature distributions of the synthetic and real data.
-Wang~\etal~\cite{CAFE} design a layer-wise feature alignment method and propose a few early exit conditions to promote distribution matching.
-4) \textbf{Trajectory Matching:} Cazenavette~\etal~\cite{MTT} propose to match the training trajectory of the model parameters, by aligning the future parameters trained on real data and synthetics data respectively.
-Cui~\etal~\cite{cui2022scaling} reduce the memory consumption of MTT to extend to large-scale datasets.
-5) \textbf{Factorization:} To reduce the storage burden of the synthetic data, multiple methods were proposed to compress the synthetic data.
-Kim~\etal~\cite{IDC} use a simple strategy of putting multiple images on one synthetic sample.
-Deng~\etal~\cite{LinBa} decompose the synthetic data to the linear combination of bases.
-Liu~\etal~\cite{liu2022dataset} use a hallucination network to combine the bases.
-Lee~\etal~\cite{lee2022dataset} maintains a smaller base space to further reduce the storage.
-6) \textbf{Bayesian Pseudocoreset:} there is also a family of distillation methods that learn the synthetic data from Bayesian inference~\cite{manousakas2020bayesian, kim2022divergence, tiwary2023constructing}.
+\textbf{Dataset Distillation} is a process of condensing a large dataset into a smaller and more representative dataset while maintaining the performance, which has been applied to various domains including images, text~\cite{maekawa2023text,maekawa2024dilm}, videos~\cite{wang2023dancing}, graph~\cite{jin2022condensing,jin2022graph}, time series~\cite{liu2024time,ding2024time}, medical~\cite{li2020soft,li2022compressed} and multimodal data~\cite{wu2023multi,xu2024low}, etc. Existing approaches can be roughly classified into: 1) \textit{Meta-Model Matching} maintains the transferability of the synthetic data, by optimizing the loss on the original dataset of models trained on the synthetic data.
+In~\cite{DD} the task of data distillation and the meta-model matching framework was first proposed.
+In~\cite{KIP} kernel ridge regression was exploited to reduce computational cost and is further extended to infinite wide networks~\cite{KIP2}.
+In~\cite{FRePo} the optimization of synthetic data/classifier and feature extractor was separated.
+In~\cite{RCIG} the meta-gradient was computed by exploiting implicit gradients.
+2) \textit{Gradient Matching} aligns the gradients of the synthetic and real datasets.
+It was proposed in~\cite{DC} and further improved in~\cite{DSA} to perform the same image augmentations on both the real and synthetic data.
+3) \textit{Distribution Matching}, where~\cite{DM} matches feature distributions of the synthetic and real data, which is simple but effective.
+In~\cite{CAFE} layer-wise feature alignment and early exit conditions are used to promote it.
+In~\cite{IDM} it was further enhanced with regularizers and model pool.
+4) \textit{Trajectory Matching:} In~\cite{MTT} the authors proposed MTT to match the training trajectory of the model parameters and in~\cite{cui2022scaling} the memory consumption of MTT was reduced and label learning was used.
+5) \textit{Factorization} of synthetic data can reduce the storage burden and share knowledge among instances.
+For example, \cite{IDC} uses a strategy of putting multiple images on one synthetic sample. \cite{LinBa} decomposes the synthetic data to the linear network hallucinators and bases, while \cite{haba} uses a convolutional network. \cite{lee2022dataset} maintains a smaller base space to further reduce the storage. \cite{frequency} employs frequency domain factorization.
+6) \textit{Bayesian Pseudocoreset} is a family of algorithms that learn the synthetic data with Bayesian inference~\cite{manousakas2020bayesian, kim2022divergence, tiwary2023constructing}.
+Beyond these categories, SRe2L~\cite{sre2l} utilizes a 3-stage learning paradigm to decouple the segregation of inner-loop and outer-loop optimization.